GunGameOG/Discord-VPN-DDoS-Attack-Alerts/README.md

 [D]DoS Notifications sent to your Discord Server from your Dedicated Server, VPS or Discord Bot.

 This script sends a notification to discord using a webhook when a DDos attack is detected on your Dedicated Server or VPS server.
-It was written in ShellScript so it will work with linux execution environments.
+It was written in Shell Script so it will work with linux execution environments.

 # How to start using script